juanfp900/ConsoleMessengerApplication/README.md

 local directory with all the files in each terminal window

 Ensure that exactly one terminal window runs the server at all times.
-To run a server and a client, pick a port number to put as an argument. java Server <port number> so if we pick port number "7000" it will look like so:
+To run a server and a client, pick a port number to put in the first argument.
+It should look like so.

+          java Server <port number>
           java Server 7000

+          java Client <port number>
           java Client 7000

+Follow the prompts that appear on the Client window.
+You should see "Client Connected" on the server window everytime a client is connected.
-And follow the prompts that appear on the screen.
-There can be many clients that can connect and message each other using this program.
+(There can be many clients that can connect and message in this program.